The Engineering Profession

 Being an Engineer

 Engineers apply scientific and mathematical principles to solve problems, optimise solutions, maintain systems and spearhead the entire spectrum of human technological advancements.
-The distinguishing feature between engineers and technologists or technicians is the deep understanding of science and mathematics which enable them to have a foundational understanding of real world problems.
+The distinguishing feature between engineers and technologists or technicians is the deep understanding of science and mathematics which enable them to have a foundational understanding of real-world problems.
 For this reason, engineers generally have a substantial academic background by means of engineering degrees in specialized fields of engineering.
-These include but are not limited to mechanical engineering, electrical engineering, chemical engineering and civil engineering.

 The warrant and the title of ‘Inġinier’